Western Maryland Scenic Railroad 734: Design and revenue service

 No. 734—initially numbered 18—was one of three heavy 2-8-0 "Consolidation" types (Nos.
-18-20) constructed in 1916 by the Baldwin Locomotive Works, in response to booming iron ore train traffic on the Lake Superior and Ishpeming Railroad (LS&I) in Upper Michigan, before and during World War I. Nos.
-18-20 were classified as SC-1s, and they were designed with 26x30 in cylinders and a working boiler pressure of 200 psi, and they were rated at a tractive effort of 55,900 lb.
+18–20) constructed in 1916 by the Baldwin Locomotive Works for the Upper Michigan-based Lake Superior and Ishpeming Railway (LS&I), and they were ordered in response to a surge in iron ore train traffic before and during World War I. Nos.
+18–20 were classified as SC-1s, and they were designed with 26x30 in cylinders and a working boiler pressure of 200 psi, and they were rated at a tractive effort of 55,900 lbf, allowing them a maximum hauling capacity of 60 hopper cars.
+The SC-1s were among the largest and most powerful locomotives ever built with a 2-8-0 wheel arrangement, but more powerful 2-8-0s would be rostered by some Eastern-based coal-hauling railroads, such as the Reading Company, the Delaware and Hudson (D&H), and the Western Maryland (WM).

-The locomotives were also built with 88 in diameter boilers, resulting in their domes being squat and bells being mounted aside from the top—it led to LS&I crews nicknaming them Hogs.
-The LS&I assigned the SC-1s to replace three smaller 2-8-0 locomotives in pulling strings of empty hopper cars up a 1.63%-grade to iron ore mines in Ishpeming and Negaunee.
-After being loaded with ore, the hoppers would be towed down the grade and onto a large ore dock at Presque Isle, where the ore would be loaded into vessels for shipping across Lake Superior.
-No. 18 would also operate sparingly between ore-shipping seasons.
+The SC-1s were also built with 88 in diameter boilers, resulting in their domes being squat and bells being mounted aside from the top; it led to LS&I crews nicknaming them Hogs.
+The LS&I assigned the SC-1s to replace three slightly smaller B-4 class 2-8-0s—which had a maximum hauling capacity of 45 cars—in pulling strings of empty hopper cars up a 1.63%-grade to iron ore mines in Ishpeming and Negaunee.
+After being loaded with ore, the hoppers would be hauled down the grade and switched onto a large ore dock at Presque Isle, where the ore would be loaded into vessels for shipping across Lake Superior.
+No. 18 would also operate sparingly for other services in between ore-shipping seasons.

 In 1924, the LS&I was reorganized after merging with the Munising, Marquette and Southeastern Railway (MM&SE), and all locomotives the railroad retained were renumbered.
-A fourth SC-1, No. 44, was obtained from the MM&SE, and all the SC-1s were renumbered as 30-33, with No. 18 being renumbered to 30.
+A fourth SC-1, No. 44, was obtained from the MM&SE, and all the SC-1s were renumbered as 30–33, with No. 18 being renumbered to 30.
 (Note: The No. 18 became assigned to a smaller SC-4 class 2-8-0.)
 The following year, in 1925, Nos.
 30 and 31 were renumbered again as Nos.
-34 and 35, when the LS&I purchased two additional 2-8-0s second-hand.
-Sometime during the 1930s, all the SC-1s were modified to have their tractive effort boosted to 60,484 lb.
-By the end of the 1950s, No. 34 continued to operate on the LS&I solely as stand-by power for diesel locomotives until its retirement from revenue service in 1961.
+34 and 35, when the LS&I purchased two additional 2-8-0s second-hand from the Chicago River and Indiana Railroad.
+Later in the 1920s, almost all the SC-1s were equipped with tender boosters to increase their tractive effort, but for unknown reasons, No. 34 never received one.
+Sometime during the 1930s, all the SC-1s were rebuilt to have their regular tractive effort boosted to 60,484 lbf.
+By the end of the 1950s, with the LS&I gradually dieselizing their operations, the railroad diminished their usage of the SC-1s and left them in storage in Marquette, but No. 34, along with No. 32, remained on the railroad's roster as back-up power for diesels, until their retirement in 1961.